truemaverick33/iot2Splunk/README.md

 - Update the IP address of the IOT devices in the dev_conf.json according to your local configurations
 - If you are unaware of IP address or have issues refer to Note 5.

+### 6. Set up Arduino Enviornment
+- Go to Sketch > Include Library > Manage Libraries.
+- Search for DHT sensor library by Adafruit and install it.
+- Install Adafruit Unified Sensor as well if prompted.
+- Also Requires WifiClient library for esp8266

 ### 6. Upload Sensor Code to NodeMCU
 - Replace placeholders in the provided Arduino `.ino` file:
   - `ssid` and `password` with your Wi-Fi credentials.